bunsenstraat/remix-workshops-cleanup/TokenCourse/auction-contract-setup/auctionContractSetup.md

 We create a variable `highestBidder` (line 32) where we will store the address of the highest bidder.
 We will send them the NFT once the auction has ended.

-Finally, we need a uint `highestBid` (line 33) to store the highest bid and a mapping `bids` (line 34), where we can store all bids that have been made.
+Finally, we need a uint `highestBid` (line 33) to store the highest bid and a mapping `bids` (line 34), where we can store the total value of bids an account has made before withdrawing; more on this in the next section.

 ### Constructor
-When the auctioneer deploys the contract they need to provide some arguments: the address of the contract of the NFT they want to auction `_nft` (line 37), the token id of the NFT they want to auction `_nftId` (line 38), and the initial bid of the auction that participants need to bid over to take place in the auction,`_startingBid` (line 39).
+When the auctioneer deploys the contract, they need to provide some arguments: the address of the contract of the NFT they want to auction `_nft` (line 37), the token id of the NFT they want to auction `_nftId` (line 38), and a starting price that has to be overbid to place the first bid in the auction,`_startingBid` (line 39).

 Once deployed the state variables `nft` (line 41), `nftId` (line 42), `highestBid` (line 45) will be assigned the values from the arguments.
 The address of the `seller` that deployed the contract will get read out automatically via msg.sender and stored in the state variable `seller` (line 44).

+In the next section, we will enable the auctioneer to start the auction and bidders to place their bids.

+## Assignment